When we're looking after someone, we are often faced with a lot of changes and uncertainty throughout our caring

-Our brains thrive on logic, yet we've lived many months now, where the rules keep changing and there has been much uncertainty and fear.
+Our brains thrive on logic, yet there's not doubt we've been moments where the rules keep changing and there has been much uncertainty and fear.
 We know from neuroscience, that we like certainty, so change can be unsettling and exhausting for us.
 And especially so, for those of us prone to anxiety.